 Don’t feel overwhelmed only because there’s an infinite number of sentences in Italian.
 I have some good news: you only need to know a fraction of the total number of Italian sentences to be able to speak Italian fluently.
 For example, by knowing as little as 100 words you will understand 50% of any text in Italian.
 With little effort, you can have a real conversation with someone during your trip.

-Have real conversations from day one
+Have real conversations with basic phrases from day one

 Feel how easy it is to learn become confident

 Every language experience should start gradually, from the easiest to the more complex concepts.
 Learn Italian, starting with the easiest and most common Italian phrases, you will feel confident in your ability to learn a new language.

 Starting with the basics, we quickly lay a foundation for you to learn more complex Italian phrases and sentences.
 We gradually build your Italian knowledge so you get fluent faster than you could imagine.

 Become smarter by learning Italian

 Learning a new language is a perfect way to boost your IQ.
 In no time, your brain will make new connections and associations and you’ll feel that learning Italian was one of the best choices you ever made.
 Suddenly, these Italian phrases and sentences look more promising, right?

 Easy sentences in Italian: tips for beginners

 If you’re a beginner or a casual learner planning a trip to Italy, it makes sense to keep things simple and start with easy phrases and sentences in Italian.